NelisW/myOpenHab/docs/410-ESP8266-intro.md

 [ESP8266 community](http://www.esp8266.com/) is a good source for information.

 There are several different ESP boards available, as documented [here](http://www.happybison.com/reviews/esp8266-based-esp-modules-10/) and [here - read the comments](http://l0l.org.uk/2014/12/esp8266-modules-hardware-guide-gotta-catch-em-all/).
+See also [here](http://www.esp8266.com/wiki/doku.php?id=esp8266-module-family).
 The ESP01 and ESP12 are by far two most popular.

 [nodeMCU](http://nodemcu.com/index_en.html) is an ESP8266 installed  a development board that includes a USB download interface, more pins broken out and adequate power supply decoupling.
 The nodeNCU board is a good place to begin learning about the ESP8266.